CreativeInquiry/GameTrak-Liberation/README.md

 This project makes the In2Games [GameTrak](https://en.wikipedia.org/wiki/Gametrak)  PlayStation controller usable as a six-axis [HID](https://en.wikipedia.org/wiki/Human_interface_device) (human interface device) via [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control), [MIDI](https://en.wikipedia.org/wiki/MIDI), [WebMIDI](https://www.w3.org/TR/webmidi/), [WebSockets](https://en.wikipedia.org/wiki/WebSocket), [stdout](https://en.wikipedia.org/wiki/Standard_streams), and other workflows.
 Working examples are provided for popular creative coding environments including [Processing](https://processing.org/) (Java), [p5.js](https://p5js.org/), and Python.

 This work builds on the [libgametrak](https://github.com/casiez/libgametrak) C-language library by Géry Casiez ([@casiez](https://github.com/casiez/)) — especially his discovery of the GameTrak's special USB initialization message.
 The GameTrak controller appears on macOS as a standard USB HID joystick-class device. *However*, the GameTrak does not begin to stream useful data until it receives the initialization message used by `libgametrak`'s PS2 mode.
-More information about references to creative research, credits, and redistributed third-party code can be found [here](THIRD_PARTY.md).
+More information about third-party code redistributed in this project can be found [here](THIRD_PARTY.md); some references to creative research with the GameTrak can be found [here](docs/prior_art.md).

 This work has been tested in macOS 15.6 using Python 3.10 and 3.14, Processing 4.5.5 and 4.3, and p5.js 1.11.13 and 2.3.0.
 The specific unit tested here is physically labeled *GameTrak V2.0* on its underside, while USB reports *Game-Trak V1.3* from *In2Games Ltd*; it uses VID `0x14B7` and PID `0x0982`.